Internalizable/Voice-Identification/README.md

 Compares voice fingerprints to be used in voice identification using google's gMusic.

 # Installation
 Pull the project and compile it using Maven.
-You can change the directory of the initial music/voice fingerprint in the codes and add the initial voice manually in the files.
+You can change the directory (E:\Identification) of the initial music/voice fingerprint in the codes and add the initial voice manually in the files.
 Then, run the project and test out the Voice Identification % by recording a new fingerprint.

 # Screenshots